 What is a U-Visa?

-This Visa that can give you the possibility of legally stay or enter to the United States for a period of 4 years, if you meet the requirements.
+This Visa can give you the possibility of legally staying or enter to the United States for a period of 4 years if you meet the requirements.
 This Visa is temporary, but it can give you the possibility of obtaining a green card.
-It also has can allow you lo “waive” some situations that usually make you inadmissible to the United Slates.
+It also has can allow you to “waive” some situations that usually make you inadmissible to the United States.